cristobalehc/MLOps_task/README.md

 # MLOps_task
 This is a repository with a MLOps pipeline for the MLOps course MDS2022-1

+It is made to run in vertex AI workbench, so it assumes that you are logged in your GCP account, and have a running workbench instance with notebooks.

-Just make sure to follow these steps:
+To try it out, make sure to follow these steps:

  - Clone repository:
 ```